 6. Take Security Measures

-You will also want to make sure the doors remain locked and closed before the sale begins.
-This will keep people out of the house and protect your items from being stolen or damaged.
+Be sure doors and windows remain locked and closed before the sale begins to keep people out of the house and protect your items from being stolen or damaged.

 7. Check Local Restrictions

-Without advertising, you’re likely to have few people show up the day of your sale.
-Advertising is a way to let people know when and where your sale will take place and what types of items will be available.
+Advertising your sale is key.
+Let everyone know when and where your sale will take place, along with what types of items will be available.